Get the MGD Newsletter

 Quartzite is ideal for kitchen countertops because it is very hard-wearing and has very desirable aesthetics, with an appearance that can be described as being between marble (more veining) and granite (more granular).
 It comes in a wide range of colours and has its own very distinct styling.

-It is also very easy to maintain and relatively low-maintenance as there are very few stains or water marks that will show.
+Quartzite is easy to maintain and relatively low-maintenance.
 It will not absorb odours or show food stains very easily and should be sealed every year with a coating of a quality sealant to ensure its long-term durability.

 Metamorphic pure quartz sandstone is converted into quartzite through heating and pressure, usually associated with tectonic compression in orogenic belts.